 Cast: Park Seo-Joon, Go Ah-Ra, Park Hyung-Shik

 This drama starring Park Seo-Joon and Go-Ara is a great-watch for history drama enthusiasts.
 This tale of flower knights or poet warrior revolves around the power-hungry officials and the desperate but intelligent queen.
 Stuck in the middle, the children of these officials are forced to join the new flower knight for protection of the unknown king.
 This drama of friendship, trust, and love evolves beautifully with the men’s personalities, to become a great plotline.
-Childish brawls, jealousy, and unwavering trust between brothers and friends form a solid foundation for this drama.
+Childish brawls, jealousy, and unwavering faith between brothers and friends form a solid foundation for this drama.
 Although the romance between the leads is shown importance, the struggles and maturation of these knights take the highlight.
 The storyline is littered with unexpected twists to keep you on edge throughout the historical Korean drama.
-Armed with talented and up-coming actors, this drama will surely sweep you off your knees.
+Armed with talented and up-coming actors, the drama will surely sweep you off your knees.

 Aired: Jun 9, 2017